picomet/htmst/README.md

 ![PyPI - Python Versions](https://img.shields.io/pypi/pyversions/htmst)

-htmst is a python library for parsing html into AST.
+htmst is a python library for parsing html into AST with positions.

 ## Installation